endrebak/kg/README.md

 # kg

-kg is a Python CLI/API that enables retrieving KEGG pathways, their definitions, and their related genes.
+kg is a simple Python CLI and API that enables retrieving KEGG pathways, their definitions and their related genes.

-##Changelog
+### Changelog

 ```
 # 0.0.7 (05.11.2015)
 - Now uses entrezgene instead of ambiguous gene names.
 - Add version info (kg -v).
 ```

+### CLI

 ```
 kg